laromicas/datero/README.rst

 -----------------------

 -  Database initialization !!! (priority)
+-  Make update rules write to database only when finished
 -  Global configuration file manager (priority)
 -  Logging
 -  Command to populate DB with initial data